istvanfedak/turing-machine-interpreter/README.md

 ## Interpreter error handling

-The interpreter is very picky and it will be more than happy to point out any mistakes you made!
+The interpreter is very picky and it will be more than happy to point out any mistakes that were made!
 This is was done on purpose so that the tables remain consistent.